Potajito/my-linux-utils-setup/README.md

     Note: It doesn't have to look the same for you.

-After that, run sudo grub-mkconfig -o /boot/grub/grub.cfg to update grub.
+After that, run "sudo update-grub" to update grub.
 Now you should reboot.`

 # VPN things
 dhcpcd (endevour/arch, comes already with Manjaro)